 Learning How to Keep Your Asthma Symptoms in Check

-If you are an asthma sufferer, any type of flare up is discouraging.
+If you are an asthma sufferer, any type of flare-up is discouraging.
 You seek to gain control over this condition as it keeps you from doing the things you want to do, such as playing with your children outside.
-There are some interventions in reining in asthma so that you can enjoy more time with your family and friends.
+There are some interventions for reining in asthma so that you can enjoy more time with your family and friends.
+This article will explore ways to controlling asthma.

 Keep a Diary